 \subsubsection{Designs of Dwell Branch}

 The dwell branch which allows individuals to remain in the current location with a learnable probability, aims to adaptively perceive the varying durations in mobility trajectories.
-We conduct ablation experiments on this component to verify its effectiveness, and the results are shown in Table~\ref{tab:ablation_stay}.

-As we can observe, the design of the dwell branch enhances the performance on twenty three metrics over twenty four metrics of the four datasets, with the most significant improvement observed with the \textit{Distance} metric on the Moscow dataset, which is up to 35.53\%.
-It implies that enabling individuals to dwell in a specific location with a learnable probability can facilitate a more comprehensive representation of complex real-world behavior, consequently improving the performance of various metrics from different perspectives.
+To verify its effectiveness, we conduct the ablation experiments shown in Table~\ref{tab:ablation_stay}.
+As we can observe, the design of the dwell branch enhances the performance on twenty three metrics over twenty four metrics of the four datasets, with the most significant improvement observed with the \textit{Distance} metric on the Moscow dataset, which is up to 54.19\%.
+It implies that enabling individuals to dwell in a specific location with a learnable probability can facilitate a more comprehensive representation of the complex real-world behavior, consequently improving the performance of various metrics from different perspectives.

 Specifically, there are two reasons for the performance improvement.
-First of all, staying at the current location with a certain probability reduces the likelihood of long-distance movement for a individual.
+First of all, staying at the current location with a certain probability reduces the likelihood of long-distance movement for an individual.
 As a result, the dwell branch facilitates the acquisition of distance-related patterns and features, subsequently improving the performance of distance-based and time-dependent metrics.
-Secondly, individuals tend to visit several specific locations frequently and thereby the learnable stay probability can increase individuals' visit probability at frequently visited places, which effectively captures the mobility preferences of real trajectories from both collective and individual view.
+Secondly, individuals tend to frequently visit several specific locations and thereby the learnable stay probability can increase individuals' visit probability at frequently visited places, which effectively captures the mobility preferences of real trajectories from both collective and individual views.
 It is worth noting that the dwell branch achieves the most significant performance improvement on the Moscow dataset, as expected.
 Due to the high frequency of staying in the previous location in the Moscow dataset, the learnable stay probability is essential for modelling repeated movement patterns within the trajectories more effectively.